 How to enter adjustments of Interest Income

-If you have an adjustment that should be made for the Federal return:
+Use this when you have an adjustment that should be made for the Federal return.

 The next column, NAEOB amount, should be used to enter the nominee, accrued, exempt, OID adjustment, or amortized bond amount.